imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

 - **How people choose between agents** based on these cards

-Model Card format implemented (albeit without enforcing power) by Hugging Face is a good point of reference, look at my note [[🤗Hugging Face’s Model Card]].
+Model Card format implemented (albeit without enforcing power) by Hugging Face is a good point of reference.

 Same with MCP tools, the compilation currently can be found [here](https://mcp.so/) but information on each tool seems too limited and not standardized to facilitate tool search.